johnwry/dm2/markdown/colossians/colossians.md

     <br/>

 d.
-Colossians 2:18e – <em>Let no one keep defrauding you </em>…    <em>by delighting in…</em> Mysticism will put an arbitrator between you and
+Colossians 2:18e – * Let no one keep defrauding you * …    * by delighting in…*  Mysticism will put an arbitrator between you and
 Jesus Christ.
 Defrauded of Jesus, you’ll delight yourself in the    <strong><u>wrong</u></strong> things.
     <br/>
     <br/>